mild-blue/txmatching/README.md

 1. Click on Applications / Providers
 2. Click Create
 3. Select OAuth2/OpenID Provider
-4. Input TXM as name
+4. Input TXM as name (can be anything, its used only as a label in authentic)
 5. Client ID: `copy from env.`
 6. Client Secret: `copy from env.`
 7. Redirect URI: `http://localhost:8080/v1/user/authentik-login`